 The digital.gov.bc.ca content style guide is based on the gov.bc.ca Web Style Guide.
-If you have a formatting, editing or writing question that we don’t specifically mention, defer to their guide.
+If you have a formatting, editing or writing question that we don’t specifically mention, refer to their guide.

 This guide can also be used by teams creating content for products, like an app or a form.
 Our goal is to create consistent content across all B.C. government platforms.
 “People often think of government as a single entity, so when our websites and services are inconsistent or function in unexpected ways, people lose trust in our services,” – Digital Plan, Mission 2: Digital Trust.